Ulidtsoa01/basic-sub-utility/README.md

 # basic-sub-utility

-Python script to do basic functions with .srt and .ass subtitle files, due to a lack of other CLI options to work with subtitles.
+Python script to do basic functions with .srt and .ass subtitle files, due to a lack of other CLI options for working with subtitles.

+Built with pyinstaller.

-To use, get the executible from the [releases section](https://github.com/Ulidtsoa01/basic-sub-utility/releases).
+To download, get the executable from the [releases section](https://github.com/Ulidtsoa01/basic-sub-utility/releases).

-### Build

-`pyinstaller basic-sub-utility.py --onefile`

 ### Usage